scytacki/capybara-testrunner/README.markdown

 The rest of the code in the repository is for exporting that results hash into a junit xml file that can be used by Hudson to report the number of passing and failing tests.

-This approach could be generalized for run other browser based tests on a continuous integration server.
+This approach could be generalized to run other browser based tests on a continuous integration server.
 For example:

-- jspec
+* jspec
-- qunit
+* qunit

 The most functional way of using these frameworks is to open a browser and point it at a testing page configured for the framework.
 But that isn't easy to integrate with continuous integration server, because it wants a summary of the tests that it can save with the build and provide a standard report on the results.